KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

 5. Optionally add custom Java code, Python code, and dependencies
    Again, Java code/dependencies will be as simple as specifying the GAV coordinates of the user's project.
    Python packaging and dependencies is TBD, but may be something like a directory + a requirements.txt
-6. Optionally, embed files/resources (including the model file if required)
+6. Optionally, embed files/resources in the deployment artifact (including the model file if required)
 7. Select packaging (uberjar, docker, exe, etc)
    Each selected option should then show configuration relevant to that packaging
-8. Click "verify" to check all options and produce a final report This would check dependencies, estimate final file size, etc
+8. Click "verify" to check all options and produce a final report
+   This would check dependencies, estimate final file size, verify binary compatibility, etc
 9. If necessary, prompt the user for any things they need to explicitly approve (for example, if necessary, accepting licenses for any 3rd party software to be bundled)
 10. Click "Build" to execute the build, which would pass the configuration to the build tool to create the final artifacts (uber-jar(s), docker images, etc)